Label Terre d'alpinisme

 Averole and hamlets of Bessans

-Country of altitude and legends, it is said that Bessans is the country of the Devil!
-Do you know why ?
+A land of altitudes and legends, Bessans is said to be the land of the Devil!
+Do you know why?
 Let us tell you the story...

-Thanks to the advantages of the altitude and snow cover of the Bessans plateau, the inter-communal project for an international biathlon stadium, supported by the Community of Communes of Haute Maurienne, was born in 1998, with the help of the medal-winning athlete Hervé Flandin, a native of the valley.
+Thanks to the advantages of the Bessans plateau's altitude and snow cover, the inter-communal project for an international biathlon stadium, led by the Communauté de Communes Haute Maurienne, was launched in 1998, with the support of medal-winning athlete Hervé Flandin, a native of the valley.